fenago/apache-solr/lab_guides/Lab_7.md

-Chapter 7.
+Lab 7.
 Advanced Queries -- Part II
 -----------------------------------------------
 We started understanding the concept of relevance and its terms precision and recall in the previous lab.
 Then we learned about various query parsers, their parameters, and how we can configure them.